ludensg/CDA4101notes/exam-guides/exam1.md

 - As we move up the hierarchy (towards registers), access time decreases but cost per bit increases.
 - As we move down the hierarchy (towards tertiary storage), access time increases but the memory becomes cheaper and offers more capacity.

-Understanding the memory hierarchy is crucial for computer architects, programmers, and system designers.
-It plays a pivotal role in system performance, cost, and energy efficiency.
-By leveraging the strengths of each level, systems can achieve optimal performance while managing costs.

 ![Comparison table for the memory hierarchy](imagesx1/memhierarchy.png)

 ## 4. Cache